-Organizations that use Microsoft Azure Active Directory for managing corporate identities can leverage this infrastructure for authenticating into Luminate.
+Organizations that use Microsoft Azure Active Directory for managing corporate identities can leverage this infrastructure for authenticating into SAC.
 Both end-user and administrator identities can be used to provide Role Based Access Control to various corporate resources and services.

-When authenticating via Azure Active Directory, Luminate leverages the Federated Identity Provider capabilities, redirecting the user to authenticate with Azure AD, while keeping the user's identity for SSO to applications that support Azure AD Authentication.
+When authenticating via Azure Active Directory, SAC leverages the Federated Identity Provider capabilities, redirecting the user to authenticate with Azure AD, while keeping the user's identity for SSO to applications that support Azure AD Authentication.